joshuaavalon/docker-cloudflare/README.md

       `(status: string, data?: unknown) => Promise<Record<string, unknown> | undefined> | Record<string, unknown> | undefined`.
       `status` can be `run`, `success`, `failure`.
       `data` is `undefined` for `run`, Cloudflare response result for `success` and `CloudflareApiError` for `failure`.
 - `ipv4` & `ipv6`: List of IP echo services to be used.
-It support JSON, INI and plain text response.
+It supports JSON, INI and plain text responses.

 **JSON response**